Article · Jan 30, 2026

 Make any n8n or Bubble.io pipeline safely re-runnable: hash a stable subset of source fields, store the fingerprint, check before every write.

-If your data pipeline cannot be re-run from a failure point without producing duplicates, you do not have a pipeline.
-You have a one-shot script.
-The pattern that turns a one-shot script into restartable infrastructure is the natural-key fingerprint.
-Hash a stable subset of the source record’s fields into a deterministic string, store it on the destination row, check before every write.
-Get the inputs right, and “break anywhere, re-run safely, zero duplicates” becomes a property of the system instead of a property of the operator’s nerves.
+If your pipeline cannot be re-run from a failure point without producing duplicates, you have a one-shot script (a workflow that breaks or duplicates data if you run it twice).
+The pattern that turns it into restartable infrastructure (a workflow you can safely re-run from any failure point) is the natural-key fingerprint: hash a stable subset of source fields into a deterministic string, store it on the destination row, check before every write.

-This post is a deep-dive on the pattern that fixed silent failure #3 in my recent Bubble.io + n8n migration case study.
-The pattern itself is older than the tools; it shows up in Fivetran’s idempotent-pipeline writeup, in Airbyte’s documentation, and in every production data engineer’s playbook.
-What is new is how often AI-built pipelines skip it, because the AI tool optimizes for “make the first run work” and never sees the second.
+This post came out of silent failure #3 in my Bubble.io + n8n migration case study.
+The underlying pattern is older than the tools: it shows up in Fivetran’s idempotent-pipeline writeup, in Airbyte’s documentation, and in every production data engineer’s playbook.
+It gets skipped because most pipeline builders optimize for “make the first run work” and never instrument the second.

 Why this matters: production pipelines fail.
-Network blips, platform timeouts, schema-validation rejections at the destination, OAuth tokens expiring mid-run.
-A non-idempotent pipeline forces you to wipe the destination and start over, which is fine for a 100-row dev migration and catastrophic for a 50,000-row production migration with downstream dependencies.
-An idempotent pipeline lets you fix the issue, restart from the last checkpoint, and trust the result.
+Network blips, platform timeouts, schema-validation rejections, OAuth tokens expiring mid-run.
+A non-idempotent pipeline forces you to wipe the destination and start over.
+Fine for a 100-row dev migration.
+Catastrophic for a 50,000-row production migration with downstream dependencies (other data or workflows that rely on this one).

 The default dedup strategy in most pipelines is “use the source’s primary key.”
-If the source platform exposes records with id: 12345, the pipeline writes that ID into the destination’s source_id column and checks source_id before insert.
+Source exposes records with id: 12345, the pipeline writes that into source_id on the destination, checks source_id before insert.

 This works on the first run.
 It usually breaks on the second.

-Source platforms reissue IDs in surprising scenarios.
+Source platforms reissue surrogate IDs in ways that are hard to predict.
 A “delete then re-create” operation on the source side gets a new ID for what is logically the same record.
-A multi-source migration from Source A and Source B into Destination C has two ID namespaces that may collide.
-Some platforms (notably some no-code backends) regenerate IDs when records are exported via API vs UI vs a sync-replication channel.
+Some no-code backends regenerate IDs depending on whether records are exported via API, the platform UI, or a sync-replication channel (an automated data sync process).
+Multi-source pipelines from Source A and Source B into Destination C have two ID namespaces (separate pools of IDs that can overlap) that may collide.

-When the surrogate ID changes for a logically-unchanged record, the dedup check fails to find a match, the pipeline inserts a new row, and the destination ends up with two rows for one logical entity.
-This is silent failure #3 from the silent-failures case study: same record, different timestamp in the input fields, different hash, “no existing row matches,” duplicate inserted.
+When a surrogate ID changes for a logically-unchanged record, the dedup check fails to find a match, the pipeline inserts a new row, and the destination ends up with two rows for one entity.
+This is silent failure #3 from the silent-failures case study: same record, different timestamp in the input fields, different hash, no existing row matches, duplicate inserted.

-The fix is to identify each record by its logical identity, not its physical one.
-That is the natural key.
+The fix is to identify each record by its logical identity (what it represents in the real world), not its physical one (the ID the database assigned to it).

 For each record type the pipeline writes, name the minimum subset of fields that uniquely identifies the logical record.
-Some examples from a recent migration:
+From a recent migration:

-Document the natural key in the pipeline code and in the destination schema.
-It will become institutional knowledge that survives turnover.
+Document this in the pipeline code and in the destination schema.
+It will become institutional knowledge that outlasts the original implementation.

 import { createHash } from 'crypto';